wuseal/GradleKotlinUtils/README.md

 ```

-In other gradle.kts that applied in settings.gradle.kts or build.gradle.kts
+In other *.gradle.kts that applied in settings.gradle.kts or build.gradle.kts

 Firstly, declare the functions in `*.gradle.kts`
 ```kotlin